-Speaking of security, Capital One offers a comprehensive credit monitoring service with no cost, credit card number or Capital One affiliation required.
-CreditWise gives weekly VantageScore updates and simulations, alerts you to any TransUnion credit report changes and even scans the dark web for your social security number in case your personal data may have already been seen by identity thieves.
+Capital One also offers a comprehensive credit monitoring service at no extra cost.
+CreditWise provides weekly VantageScore updates and simulations, alerts you to any TransUnion credit report changes and even scans the dark web for your Social Security number in case your personal data may have already been seen by identity thieves.

 Capital One Shopping

 Capital One Shopping is a browser extension that scours the web and 30,000 other retailers for competing prices and coupon codes to help you save money.
-You can also earn rewards called Capital One Shopping Credits on eligible purchases, which you can redeem for gift cards to popular retailers like Walmart and eBay.
+You can also earn rewards, known as Capital One Shopping Credits, on eligible purchases, which you can redeem for gift cards to popular retailers like Walmart and eBay.

-It’s similar to other online shopping extensions such as Honey, but Capital One Shopping is a free, under-the-radar perk that can effortlessly save you a buck from time to time.
+Although it’s similar to other online shopping extensions such as Honey, Capital One Shopping is a free, under-the-radar perk that can effortlessly save you a buck from time to time.

 The bottom line

-If you’re in the market for a straightforward, affordable travel card, the Venture rewards credit card has the richest portfolio of travel benefits that Capital One has to offer.
-It’s easy to cover the $95 annual fee with these perks; the card’s no-annual-fee sibling, the Capital One VentureOne Rewards Credit Card, has similar benefits but doesn’t come with a Global Entry or TSA Precheck application fee credit.
-That up to $100 credit alone can cover your fee for the first year, and the higher rewards rate can cover you in the following years.
+If you’re in the market for a straightforward and affordable travel card, the Capital One Venture should be a great fit (and with the perks offered by this card, it’s relatively easy to cover the $95 annual fee).
+The Venture’s no-annual-fee sibling, the Capital One VentureOne Rewards Credit Card, has similar benefits but doesn’t come with a Global Entry or TSA PreCheck application fee credit.
+That up to $100 in credits alone can cover your fee for the first year, and the higher rewards rate can cover you in the following years.